civican/legisinfo/42-1/bills/C-97/bill_text.md

 ### Section 5

-  **(1)** In support of the housing policy, the Minister must develop and maintain a national housing strategy.
+  **(1)** The Minister must develop and maintain a national housing strategy to further the housing policy, taking into account key principles of a human rights-based approach to housing.

   **(2)** The National Housing Strategy is to, among other things,

     set out a long-term vision for housing in Canada that recognizes the importance of housing in achieving social, economic, health and environmental goals;

-    establish national goals relating to housing and homelessness and identify related priorities, initiatives, timelines and desired outcomes, taking into account key principles of a human rights-based approach to housing;
+    establish national goals relating to housing and homelessness and identify related priorities, initiatives, timelines and desired outcomes;

     focus on improving housing outcomes for persons in greatest need; and